Address

 The entire bay offers a spacious and uncrowded bathing area with sand and pebble beaches.
 By the coastal villages of Klimno, Cizici, Meline and Soline there are small beaches with the usual infrastructure.
 The northern stretches of shore also offer excellent natural bathing spots, which can be reached from the street via footpaths through the countryside.
 Also worth mentioning are the „Wild Beach” Loncarica and Slivonjska Beach near Rudine, about two kilometers north of the Soline Bay.

-The bathing water in the bay is considered to be very clean, which is why the Soline pebbly beach has been boasting the Blue Flag since 2013, which also seals this fact.
+The water in the bay is considered to be very clean, which is why the Soline pebbly beach has been boasting the Blue Flag since 2013, which also seals this fact.

 Tour